 While neither of these products are by no means a cure, there is clinical evidence based off multiple studies that show that elderberry is effective at reducing the duration of both cold and flu symptoms.

 Ways to Use Elderberries

 Elderberry syrup is perhaps the most popular way to use elderberries.
 Touted as a natural cold and flu remedy, this homemade liquid syrup is both tasty and easy to make.
 However, it is also used to make tinctures, teas, elderberry extract, and capsules that are ingested as supplements.

 Want to teach your children about the benefits of natural herbs and botanicals?
 Check out the book, A Kids Herb Book, by Lesley Tierra!
 It’s packed with beautiful illustrations, charming herb facts, coloring pages, herb checklists, funny stories, herbal bedtime stories, a “how to make” section, herbal mythology written for kids, as well as a plethora of engaging herbal information for the young ones.

-If you enjoyed my homemade elderberry syrup recipe with honey, then be sure to check out my other health and wellness posts.
-Or, for more great recipes, sign up for my semi-weekly email newsletter.
-You can also follow me on Pinterest, facebook and instagram.
+If you enjoyed my instructions on how to make your own elderberry syrup with honey, then be sure to check out my other health and wellness posts.
+You can also follow me on Pinterest, Facebook and Instagram.